 Part of what makes MYC different is our continued, on-going support provided by our Regional Coordinators.
 Each Coordinator is an experienced MYC teacher and has a drive and passion to help each MYC teacher succeed.
 Regional Coordinators provide support and on-going professional development through by-annual teacher meetings, personal teacher visits and monthly communications.

 Marilyn is proud she has been part of Music for Young Children since 1986 when her children first entered the program.
 In 1992 when her youngest graduated from MYC, she attended the MYC teacher training seminar and thus began her Music for Young Children career!
 Since that time, it has been her pleasure to work as an MYC Teacher, Assistant Coordinator and Certified Teacher Trainer.
-In September 2007 she became the Coordinator for Manitoba and NW Ontario and in 2015 became the Prairie Region including Alberta, Saskatchewan and NWT regional Coordinator as well.
+In September 2007 she became the Coordinator for Manitoba and NW Ontario.
+In 2015 she became the Coordinator for the Prairie Region including Alberta, Saskatchewan and NWT.
+Most recently in 2017, Marilyn has become Coordinator for British Columbia.
 Music for Young Children has given Marilyn many memorable experiences with her own children, students, parents and colleagues.
 It is a rewarding musical journey!

 Central & Southern Ontario

-Since 1986 Sandra has had the privilege of introducing more than 1,000 MYC students and their families to the “happy habit of learning music”.
-In addtional to teaching from her own studio, in 2008, Sandra celebrated 20 years as South Ontario Coordinator.
-In the same year she was presented with the Cornerstone award from MYC.
-Teacher recruitment, training and ongoing teacher support provide a wonderful balance between teaching young chidlren and “growing together” with MYC colleagues!
+Since 1986, Sandra has had the privilege of introducing more than 1,600 students and their families to the “happy habit of learning music” in MYC.
+In addition to teaching both MYC and private piano & theory from her own studio, she has been an MYC Coordinator since 1988 – currently Regional Coordinator of Southern & Central Ontario.
+In 2008 Sandra was honoured to have been presented with an MYC Cornerstone Award.
+She is a member of the Ontario Registered Music Teachers’ Association (ORMTA) and affiliated with RCM and Conservatory Canada.
+Teacher recruitment, training and ongoing teacher support all provide a wonderful balance between teaching her delightful young students and “growing together” with her amazing MYC colleagues.

 Central & Eastern Ontario, Quebec